 Many states require licensing fees for sports betting operators although the fee structures vary by state.
 Of the 31 U.S. jurisdictions which currently offer sports betting, 16 states require initial license fees for operators.
 Initial license fees range from a \$100 annual fee for each sports betting kiosk in Montana to \$20,000,000 in Illinois for an online license fee.
 Some states have opted for different initial license fees depending on whether the licensee offers land-based or online betting.
 For example, the Illinois Gaming Board collects an initial license fee of \$10 million from land-based operators while this initial fee is twice as much for online operators.
-Renewal license fees of its sports betting operators.
-The renewal license fees range from \$1,200 for retail and mobile operators every two years in Colorado to \$750,000 annually in Tennessee.
+Renewal license fees also vary.
+Of the 16 states that require initial license fees range from \$1,200 for retail and mobile operators every two years in Colorado to \$750,000 annually in Tennessee.
 At least 10 states have formally decided not to require licensing fees for sports betting operators.7 Detailed information about license fees imposed in each jurisdiction is provided in Table A-2 in Appendix A.